wh-at-ev-er/IPTVPlaylists/README.md

 strip_playlist.sh and groups.txt

-This script will download an IPTV playlist, then loop through the file "groups.txt" and create/append all items from that group into a new playlist.
+This script will download a playlist, then loop through the file "groups.txt" and create/append all items from that group into a new playlist.
 It is performs a similar task of Xtreme Editor https://xtream-editor.com/.